Time-domain Radio-loudness of Active Galactic Nuclei: Intermittency, Memory, and Jet Escape: Observational Tests

 \subsection{Population inference with explicit survey selection}

-Because $\Rcore$ and $\Rlobe$ enter catalogues through the selection weights $w_i$ (Section \ref{subsec:decomp}), and because non-detections carry information about the jet-off state (Section \ref{subsec:implementation}), the natural inference framework is hierarchical rather than purely descriptive (Appendix~\ref{app:forward}).
+$\Rcore$ and $\Rlobe$ enter catalogues through the selection weights $w_i$ (Section \ref{subsec:decomp}), and non-detections carry information about the jet-off state (Section \ref{subsec:implementation}).
+The population analysis should be hierarchical, because the detections and upper limits depend on the survey weights (Appendix~\ref{app:forward}).
 A hierarchical model treats $(\fduty, \, t_{\rm switch}, \, \taunu, \, \Xienv)$ as population-level parameters, allows them to vary across the sample, and predicts the joint likelihood of the observed $(\Rcore,\Rlobe,\Rsf)$ including upper limits.
-In this formulation, SKA and ngVLA are particularly powerful.
-They reduce censoring in two complementary measurements.
+In this formulation, SKA-Low, SKA-MID, and ngVLA are particularly powerful.
+They reduce censoring by providing complementary low- and high-frequency constraints.
 Together, these measurements constrain the same underlying duty-cycle history.